sechen12/Engineering_4_Notebook/README.md

 finally:  # unlock the i2c bus when ctrl-c'ing out of the loop
     i2c.unlock()
 ```
+If you run this code with the according pins, you can find the addresses in the Serial Monitor.
+To find the addresses of the OLED and the accelerometer specifically, you can unplug the power from one or the other and one address should cease from printing.
+The address that is still presented in the Serical Monitor, is the address of the OLED/accelerometer still getting power.
 Also, didn't realize that in order for the OLED and the acceleromter to communicate, they need to share the SDA and SCL pins.